TrustyTraitor/TrustyTraitor/README.md

 ## Featured Projects
 ### [Stealth Heist Game](https://github.com/TrustyTraitor/stealth-game)
-This project, made in Unity with C#, was my game development capstone project.
+This project, made in Unity with C#, was my first attempt at making a stealth game.
 It is a proof of concept that primarily sought to emulate features from the Payday series.

 ### [WebGL](https://github.com/TrustyTraitor/WebGL-CG)
 This repo contains projects and homeworks from my computer graphics class at UNC Charlotte.